davidkml/vc-made-simple/README.md

 This project was not developed to be a replacement for Git.
 At its core, it is a personal learning project started in my free time to develop a deeper understanding of the decisions and challenges underlying the design of a software system like Git.

-However, I still hope that the end product will somehow make version control more accessible to users of diverse background, it serves to be a simple alternative to some of the more complex version control systems or simply a stepping stone for learning the basics of version control.
+However, I still hope that the end product will somehow make version control more accessible to users of diverse background, whether it serves to be a simple alternative to some of the more complex version control systems or simply a stepping stone for learning the basics of version control.

 ## Getting started